16 Claude AI Prompts That Instantly Unlock Better Answers

 From tax rules to legal contracts and medical terminology, complex language can feel overwhelming.
 Claude can break dense topics into clear, plain-English explanations without oversimplifying what actually matters.
 It builds understanding step by step, matching your experience level.

-Try: “Explain Roth IRA conversions for someone in their 30s with a moderate income.”
+Try: “Explain Roth IRA conversions for someone in their 30s with a moderate income.
+Use simple language and include a concrete example.”

 4. Learn Something New